Golden bush robin

 The golden bush robin (Tarsiger chrysaeus) or golden bush-robin was first discovered in 1845 by Brian Houghton Hodgson, a British naturalist.

 Description

-This species is typically a 14-15 cm long species of songbird in the family Muscicapidae known for its golden color.
-The weight of a full-grown bird ranges from 12 - 15 grams.The male golden bush robins mainly have a brownish olive tone on their backs with a bright yellow-orange tone on their underside.
+This species is typically a 14–15 cm long species of songbird in the family Muscicapidae known for its golden color.
+The weight of a full-grown bird ranges from 12 to 15 grams.
+The male golden bush robins mainly have a brownish olive tone on their backs with a bright yellow-orange tone on their underside.
 As for female golden bush robins, they consist of the same color patterns although they are duller and not as vibrant as their male counterparts.
 Color patterns for a male juvenile are dark brown with buff streaks above and below the tail, while the pattern diffuses in females.

 Diet

 Golden bush robins are insectivorous and focus their hunts on insects closer to the ground.

 Habitat

 Their habitat is dispersed around the Himalayan mountain range and surrounding highlands of Bhutan, China, India, Myanmar, Nepal, Pakistan, Tibet, and Thailand living mainly in open areas with temperate forests, bamboo forests, grassland, and shrubland.
 Golden bush robins, white-browed bush robins, chestnut-crowned bush warblers, and Gould's shortwings display rare cases of exploiting human disturbance in their primary temperate forest habitat in the mountains of southern China.
 This behavior is likely a modification of pre-existing dietary habits as human disturbance continues to exploit natural resources in the area.